 - Before your scheduled visit time make sure you enable audio and video in your device settings.

 - Find a quiet, private space for your visit that has good lighting so your provider can see you.
 Visits usually last 15-30 minutes.

 - To ensure your privacy, turn off any smart speaker on home devices that you may have enabled (such as Amazon Alexa, Google Home, Nest, etc.)

 - Know how to mute and un-mute your device in case you need to eliminate background noise.

-- When it’s time for your visit, follow the instructions you received by email.
+- When it’s time for your visit, follow the instructions in the link you received by email, or follow the link on your smart phone.
 Your provider will join you shortly.
 Please be patient if they are running behind.
 If you are not joined by your healthcare provider in 15 minutes, please call our office at 503-416-9922.

 - If you are unable to join your meeting or are running late, we are happy to reschedule to a more convenient time.
 Please just call our office at 503-416-9922 to speak with a receptionist